U.S. slaps sanctions on Ukrainian rebels, Russian bank

 Washington also sanctioned the Russian National Commercial Bank, which the Treasury said moved into Ukraine's Crimea region after it was annexed by Russia in 2014.

-(This story was refiled to change day in first paragraph to Wednesday)
+(This refiled version of the story changes day in first paragraph to Wednesday)

 (Reporting by Jason Lange in Washington; Additional reporting by Maria Tsvetkova in Moscow; Editing by Andrea Ricci)